The Quantization Model of Neural Scaling: Theory

-\bigbreak \textbf{Data scaling (single-epoch)}: In multi-epoch training, the information contained in the training dataset can bottleneck which quanta are learned.
+\textbf{Data scaling (single-epoch)}: In multi-epoch training, the information contained in the training dataset can bottleneck which quanta are learned.
 However, the rate of convergence of SGD can also bottleneck performance.
 For single-epoch training, a greater number of training samples allows one to train for longer.
-Assume that batches are large and that they contain effectively perfect gradient information.
-If quanta each reduce mean loss by an amount given by a power law, then the gradients incentivizing each quantum to form may also roughly follow a power law in magnitude.
-We might therefore expect that the number of training steps $S$ to learn quantum $k$ to be inversely proportional to use frequency $p_k$ (more commonly useful quanta have larger gradients and are learned faster).
-Therefore if the first quantum requires $T$ steps to be learned, then quantum $n$ will require $T n^{\alpha+1}$ steps to converge.
-As a function of the number of training steps $S$, the number of quanta learned is therefore $n = (S/T)^{1/(\alpha+1)}$, and so:
+In our model, the amount that each quantum reduces mean loss by follows a power law.
+If the magnitude of the gradients for learning these quanta also follow a power law, then the convergence time for each quanta may follow a power law too.
+If the number of steps to learn quantum $k$ is $\propto 1/p_k$, then if the first quantum requires $T$ steps to be learned, quantum $n$ will require $T n^{\alpha+1}$ steps, and so $n = (S/T)^{1/(\alpha+1)}$ quanta can be learned in $S$ steps.
+This gives scaling in training steps $L(S) - L_\infty \propto n^{-\alpha} \approx (S/T)^{-\alpha/(\alpha+1)} \propto S^{-\alpha/(\alpha+1)}$, and so $\alpha_S = \alpha / (\alpha + 1)$.
+Under this model, multi-epoch and single-epoch data scaling exponents coincide: $\alpha_D = \alpha_S$.

-The scaling exponent $\alpha_S$ of loss w.r.t\ steps $S$ is therefore the same as the multi-epoch data scaling exponent $\alpha_D$.